pforret/blog.splashing/_topic/city/pattaya.md

 ---
 # Pattaya

-Pattaya  is a city in Thailand.
-It is on the east coast of the Gulf of Thailand, about 100 kilometres  southeast of Bangkok,  within, but not part of, Bang Lamung district in the province of Chonburi.
-Pattaya  is a self-governing municipal area which covers Tambon's Nong Prue and Na Klua and parts  of Huai Yai and Nong Pla Lai.
+Pattaya  is a city in Eastern Thailand, the second-largest city in Chonburi province and the  eighth-largest city in Thailand.
+It is on the east coast of the Gulf of Thailand, about 100 kilometres  southeast of Bangkok, and  has a population of 328,961 as of 2021.Pattaya City  is a self-governing municipal area within, but  not part of, Bang Lamung district and has a population of 119,532.
+It covers the tambons of Nong Prue and Na Klua and parts of Huai Yai and Nong Pla Lai.
+Although the municipal area is not part of Bang Lamung district, Pattaya City has grown into all  adjacent sub-districts and accounts for the largest population percentage in the district, making  it de facto a part of the Pattaya-Bang Lamung-Jomtien area, otherwise known as Greater Pattaya.
 The city is in the industrial Eastern Seaboard zone, along with Si Racha, Laem Chabang, and  Chonburi.
-Pattaya is at the center of the Pattaya-Chonburi Metropolitan Area—a conurbation in Chonburi  Province—with a population of roughly 1,000,000.

 ## Unsplash photos